alinlupu/svg-adapter/README.md

 # svg-adapter
-This js library provides functions for adapting existing svgs to custom settings ( resolution, device, input ).
+This js library provides functions for adapting existing svgs to custom settings ( resolution, device ).